kg250006/SecurityQuestionsApp/README.md

 - public int processAnswerFlow(string name)
 - InitDB()

-This application uses NLog track of and archiving logs.
+This application uses NLog to allow monitoring transactions and the archiving of logs.